ksu-cis300-master/Homework-4-S24-Instructions-UltimateTicTacToe/index.md

 Requirements for each of the types shown in the class diagram above are given in what follows.
 In some cases, you are required to break the code into additional **private** methods.
 Look for places where code duplication can be avoided by defining another method, or where long methods can be broken into shorter methods.

-Try to structure your code so that overriding compiler warning about possible **NullReferenceException**s is unnecessary.
+Try to structure your code so that overriding compiler warnings about possible **NullReferenceException**s is unnecessary.
 Specifically, define variables and return types to be nullable only if you want to be able to store/return **null**.
-Then try to structure the code so that the compiler can tell when a value is nonnull.
+Then try to structure the code so that the compiler can tell when a value is non-**null**.
 The model solution contains only one instance of overriding such warnings.

 ### 7.1.
 The **Player** Enumeration